OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_configuration.rst

-.. _fireedge_install:
+.. _fireedge_configuration:

 ================================================================================
-Fireedge Server Installation and Configuration
+Fireedge Configuration
 ================================================================================

 What Is?
 ========

-The OpenNebula Fireedge purpose is twofold:
+Fireedge is a web server which purpose is twofold:

 - Sunstone can use **VMRC and Guacamole proxies** for remote access to VMs, including VNC, RDP and ssh connections.